 The Rapport Group is run by communication professionals who work hand in hand with inspirational teachers all over the UK to help communicate with education professionals, pupils and families - through schools.
 For 27 years The Rapport Group has been moulding perceptions and achieving engagement through their dedication to creative and effective schools resources and events.

 Committed to supporting schools to deliver the life saving messages of pedestrian safety to Year 7s, Sussex Safer Roads Partnership and The Rapport Group are pleased to announce the delivery of a brand new pedestrian safety resources will be available for use throughout Spring and Summer terms in 2021.

-Streetwise is produced by Performance in Education Ltd and funded by The Sussex Safer Roads Partnership (SSRP) for Year 7 audiences across Sussex.
-The show focuses on students’ behaviour and attitudes towards pedestrian road safety and is supported by a post-show workshop and follow up lesson plans.
+Supported by multi-media video content, available online, Look Up! will focus on student behaviour and attitudes towards pedestrian road safety.
 This programme aims to increase student understanding of potential hazards (with a particular emphasis on distraction) and leaves them with a set of real-life strategies to help them stay safe in the future.

 Secondary school is the start of true independence for a lot of young people.
 For most, that includes being allowed to travel to and from school without adults for the first time.
 And they need the skills to stay safe.

 The Look Up! teaching resource covers pedestrian safety messages and behaviour and students are challenged to think about how pedestrians are seen from a driver’s point of view to aid their understanding of staying safer.
 They’ll learn how to spot hazards before they become dangerous and the science behind reaction times when dealing with a hazard.

 Look Up! covers the following key messages: